telerik/reporting-docs/knowledge-base/unable-to-get-report-parameters-report-cannot-be-resolved.md

 - The service does not have permissions for the folder used to store the report definitions and thus the reports cannot be resolved.

-- If the application with the reporting web service is deployed on Azure with **lower** than **Basic** [App Service plan](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/).
+- If the application with the reporting web service is deployed in an environment that heavily restricts the GDI APIs.
+An example of such a case would an Azure environment with **lower** than **Basic** [App Service plan](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/).

-- If the application with the reporting web service is run on a Linux system.
+- If the application with the reporting web service is running on a Linux system.
+This is because the GDI APIs are not available **at all** on Linux and substitite libraries must be installed in order for the reports to be rendered.

 ## Solution

 - Make sure that the path used by the ReportSourceResolvers is correct in every environment under which the reporting service is run and that the folder with the reports is accessible.

+- The problem may be related to folder permissions to access the folder.
+For example, make sure that the "**Copy to output directory**" setting of the report file is set to **True**.
+This setting may be configured by selecting the file inside Visual Studio.
+It should be inside the **Properties** window of that file.

 - If the application is to be deployed on Azure, make sure that the app service plan offers the required GDI+ APIs required in order for the service to be able to render the reports.
-From what we know, the GDI+ APIs are currently available in **Basic and highe** [App Service plans](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/), and even these implementations have some GDI API restrictions that affect the image rendering.
+From what we know, the GDI+ APIs are currently available in **Basic and higher** [App Service plans](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/), and even these implementations have some GDI API restrictions that affect the image rendering.

 - If the service will be used to render reports under Linux, the [libgdiplus library](https://www.mono-project.com/docs/gui/libgdiplus/) must be installed on that machine.
 The following code may be used to install the necessary libraries: